jeromew21/fantasy-bball/README.md

 ## Approximate total ranking list, done using sum of total standard deviations in all 9 categories

-Note that it uses the best mark in each category from the last 3 seasons, so that's why guys who have had a large dropff like Bogut and DeMarre Carroll are so high.
+Note that it uses the best mark in each category from the last 3 seasons, so that's why guys who have had a large dropoff like Bogut and DeMarre Carroll are so high.
 Doesn't take into account career trends in that sense.

 1. Stephen Curry (16.06740442563067)